UrbsLab/STREAMLINE/README.md

 2. https://repo.anaconda.com/archive/Anaconda3-2022.05-Linux-x86_64.sh which has Python 3.9.12
     * Note: This version of anaconda instead required kaleido (v_0.2.1) and scipy (v_1.8.0), see below.

+#### Additional Python Packages
-In addition to the above you will also need to install the following packages in your computing environment.
+In addition to the above you will also need to install the following packages (not included in Anaconda3) in your computing environment.
 This can be done at once with one of the following commands:

 * For 'Anaconda3-2021.05-Windows-x86_64' or Anaconda3-2020.07-Linux-x86_64, or other older Anaconda versions (not tested) use:
 ```